🏦 Personal vs Business Bank Accounts: Why Separation Matters

 Growth-ready: Enables payroll, loans, and vendor relationships.

-📝 What You Need to Open One
+📝 What You Need to Open a Business Account

 Requirement Sole Proprietor Partnership / LLC / Corp